thuaung23/tip-calculator/README.md

 # Tip Calculator
 # This is a simple program for calculating tips.
-# This program uses operators, f-string method.
+# This program uses operators and f-string method.